 the weight, and a horizontal force to slow the forward motion of the center of

 - Not simply because of friction.
-Friction is, by definition, a force acting
+Forces due to friction are, by definition, forces acting

 tangent to the surface.
-Friction would act parallel to the plane in this situation.
+Forces due to friction act parallel to the plane in this situation.

 - If such a tangential force acted opposite to the motion of the ball,

 this would decrease the ball's forward velocity, but

 it would have a torque that would be in a direction to increase

 the angular velocity of the ball.
 This is contradictory.